 4. Bring only one pair of spare shoes

-Wear your bigger walking shoes on the plane and bring a smaller pair in your bag that can be dressed up or down and also worn for serious walking or out on the town.
+Wear your bigger walking shoes on the plane and bring a smaller, lighter pair in your bag that can be dressed up or down and also worn for serious walking or out on the town.
 You can probably get away with a pair of flip flops riding for free in the shoe bag with your spare pair.
 But that’s it.
 No more shoes.
 Let it go and feel liberated.
 Since you already packed neutral colors, your shoes will go with everything anyway.
+Some people bring only the one pair on their, but we’ve had shoes bust, get totally soaked or cause a blister.
+Make sure your main pair is waterproof and broken in, but have a light backup pair in case of emergency!

 5. Wear your bulky stuff on the plane